William A. Thorne Jr.: Judicial career

 William Thorne was appointed to the Third Circuit Court in Salt Lake City, Utah by Governor Norman Bangerter in 1986.
 He served as a circuit court judge until 1994 when Governor Michael Leavitt appointed him as a Third Judicial District Court Judge.
 Six years later, Governor Leavitt appointed him to The Utah State Court of Appeals where he has served ever since.
 Judge Thorne is the first Native American appointed to the Utah Bench.

 2010 retention election

 William Thorne was certified by the Utah Judicial Council as qualified for retention election in 2010.
 He was retained in office receiving a favorable 77.18% of the ballots cast.

 Selected opinions

 State v.
 Ferretti

-Robert Ferretti plead guilty to murder under a plea bargain.
+Robert Ferretti pleaded guilty to murder under a plea bargain.
 He later wanted to withdraw his plea.
 He was in the time limits of the plea bargain.
 However, the district court did not allow him to orally withdraw the plea, or give him and his attorney time to file a written motion for withdrawal.
 After being heard by the Appellate Court, the decision of the lower courts was overturned, and Ferretti and his counsel were given adequate time to file a written motion for withdrawal.